janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

 In the first step, we're using a regular expression that matches @mentions to replace the mention with a normal link.
 I also decided to add [rel="nofollow ugc"](http://developer.mozilla.org/docs/Web/HTML/Link_types) to the link since they are indeed user-generated and I do not have control over to where they link to.

-In the second step, we're replacing raw urls (identified by starting with either https or https) with regular link tags as well.
+In the second step, we're replacing raw urls (identified by starting with either `http` or `https`) with regular link tags as well.
 Same procedure, really.

 The resulting text feels "safe" enough for me to then render it in a `dangerouslySetInnerHTML` 😅.
-This allows me to render webmentions with interactive @mentions and links 🎉 [^3].
+This allows me to render webmentions with interactive @mentions and links 🎉 [^4].

 The actual code on my site contains some more documentation around the expected shape of the HTML content.
 Check out my [Mentions component](https://github.com/janmonschke/janmonschke.github.com/blob/4413146f9d5b9ebfe73f2b7d4b9aeae0ff2e7349/src/components/Mentions.js#L46-L102) if you want to dive deeper into this function.

 ### Automating the webmention synchronisation
 The final bit of the webmention integration is to automate the entire process.
 If you're okay with running the script yourself every now and then that is also totally fine.
 The automation is totally optional.

 Since I'm using GitHub to host my blog and its code, I'm also using GitHub actions to automate fetching webmentions.
 Prior knowledge with GitHub actions is not required for this step of the process.
-I'm giving a basic description of most of the instructions but am not going into a lot of detail ok their specifics.
+I'm giving a basic description of most of the instructions but am not going into a lot of detail.

 The game plan for the automation is to be able to run the synchronization periodically, in response to a webhook from webmention.io and when triggered manually (which is useful for debugging).